 Transitioning from plastic wrap to reusable food wrap (whether beeswax or a vegan alternative) can be intimidating, which is why we’re here to give you the fly-by on how to use beeswax food wraps.

-If you’re in a hurry, then buzz down to the end of the article, where we’ve collected all the must-have information on how to care for and use your beeswax food wraps.
+If you’re in a hurry, then buzz down to the end of the article (or watch our video below for the highlights), where we’ve collected all the must-have information on how to care for and use your beeswax food wraps.

 Want a deeper dive?